Self-Training: A Survey: Self-Training

 \subsection{Self-training with two classifiers}

-In the wake of works utilizing only a single classifier in self-training algorithms, new studies have been proposed with the use of two classifiers, where each model learns on the output of the other \citep{Xie:2020,chen:2021,karamanolakis2021}.
-Most of these techniques are based on the idea of consensus in predictions between two classifiers and where inspired by the seminal work of \citep{Blum:1998} who proposed the co-training algorithm.
+In the wake of works utilizing only a single classifier in self-training algorithms, new studies have been proposed with the use of two classifiers, where each model learns on the output of the other \cite{Xie:2020,chen:2021,karamanolakis2021}.
+Most of these techniques are based on the idea of consensus in predictions between two classifiers and were inspired by the seminal work of \cite{Blum:1998} who proposed the co-training algorithm.

 In co-training, examples are defined by two modalities that are comparable but not entirely correlated.
 Each view of an example is expected to contain complementary information about the data and if there are enough labeled training data, each of them is supposed to be sufficient for learning.
-The goal of learning is to train a classifier on each view by first initializing it with the labeled training set that is available.
-Then, one of the classifiers assigns pseudo-labels to unlabeled data, which the other one will use to learn.
-Following training, the classifiers switch roles, with the learned classifier assigning pseudo-labels to unlabeled examples, which will then be used to train the first classifier.
+The main principle is to learn a classifier on each view, taking initially the available labeled examples as the training set.
+Then, one of the classifiers assigns pseudo-labels to unlabeled data, and the other one uses them to retrain the model by including them into its training set.
+At each iteration, the classifiers alternately switch their roles, thereby co-training each other.
 As for self-training algorithms with a single classifier, this procedure continues until there are no more unlabeled instances to be pseudo-labeled.
 In practice, several studies artificially generated the two modalities for classification problems where examples are \textit{mono-viewed} and described by a vector representation.
-These approaches create the two modalities out of one by selecting at random the set of features that should correspond to each modality from the initial set of features; the efficiency of the approach is empirically proved on various applications.
+These approaches create the two modalities out of one by selecting at random the set of features that should correspond to each modality from the initial set of features; and their efficiency was empirically proved on various applications \cite{Tarvainen:2017}.